nondeterministic/test/README.md

-     Procfile     - default Heroku configuration for cloud deployment package.json - project configuration for Node.js app
+     Procfile     - default Heroku configuration for cloud deployment package.json - project configuration for Node.js app doc/         - some additional files for project documentation (you may safely ignore this)

      *.js         - the Node.js app files
      test/        - the Node.js test files for the app